puppetlabs/puppetserver/documentation/dev_debugging.markdown

 Pry is another popular gem for introspecting Ruby code.
 It is compatible with JRuby, so you can install it via:

+    $ puppetserver gem install pry

+Or, if you're running puppetserver from source:

     $ lein gem -c /path/to/puppet-server.conf install pry